BarquistLab/DAE_architecture_exploration/README.md

 ## Plotting training trajectories to determine the optimal number of epochs

 This script can be run even if the above step hasn't been taken; there are already 10 trajectory files provided in the Training\_trajs/ folder.
 The network architecture and training parameters corresponding to the trajectories to plot are specified in the DAE_params.py script.
-To plot the already provided results, the variable epcs must be set to 300 in this script.
-Then the following can be run:
+To plot the already provided results, the variable epcs must be set to 300 in this script, then the following can be run:

 > python DAE\_plot\_trajectories.py